Humanized/yii2-user/README.md

 - Token Based Authentication
 - RBAC Integration

-Functionality will be added to this module, as we require  it for commercial use.
+Functionality will be added to this module, as it becomes required for incorporation in further projects.
+We accept pull-requests!

+The following functionality is due expected due in further versions:

+- PhpCAS Integration (due version 0.2)
+- OAuth Integration (due version 0.3)
+- REST API (due version 0.4)

 ## Installation